An Opportunity to Earn While You Learn

 An apprenticeship is an “earn while you learn” model which combines classroom instruction with on-the-job training.
 In a traditional apprenticeship program, apprentices complete 2,000 hours of on-the-job training per year, a minimum of 144 hours of related instruction per year, and they earn a progressive wage.

 What apprenticeships are available at HCC?

-HCC is a registered apprenticeship sponsor with the state of Maryland.
-We currently offer two apprenticeships: an apprenticeship in Construction Management, and an apprenticeship in Heating, Air conditioning, and Refrigeration (HVACR) in partnership with the Heating and Air Conditioning Contractors of Maryland (HACC), and three Information Technology apprenticeships.
+Howard Community College is a registered apprenticeship sponsor with the state of Maryland.
+We currently offer five apprenticeships: an apprenticeship in Construction Management, an apprenticeship in Heating, Air Conditioning, and Refrigeration (HVACR) in partnership with the Heating and Air Conditioning Contractors of Maryland (HACC), and three Information Technology apprenticeships.

 How long are the apprenticeship programs?

 Each program is different.
 The Construction Management apprenticeship is a two-year program.
 Apprentices work Monday-Thursday and attend class at HCC all day on Friday, year-round.
 The HVACR apprenticeship is a four-year program.
 Apprentices work full-time and attend class at HCC two evenings per week between September and May.